 Restrooms are located on the ground (with room to change a baby) and seventh floors.
 The area is also stroller friendly.

-The seventh floor also has La Place, a self service restaurant featuring hot and cold items such as pizza, stir-fries, smoothies, sandwiches, and desserts.
+The seventh floor is home to La Place, a self service restaurant featuring hot and cold items such as pizza, stir-fries, smoothies, sandwiches, and desserts.

 Along with the cafe, the top floor of the library also offers some amazing views of the city.